-Annually, the Legislature appropriates an amount necessary to pay all obligations of the Corporation including debt service and related expenses pursuant to Section 3240(1) of Public Authorities Law.
-State appropriation revenue estimates, which constitute the majority of the Corporation's projected revenue, included in the Corporation's financial plan for fiscal years 2013-14 through 2016-17 are based on projected debt service, arbitrage rebate liability and other operational costs of the Corporation.
-Additionally, LGAC will facilitate, as in past years, the annual payment of \$170 million to the City of New York or its assignee which is paid directly by the State to the City or its assignee.
+Annually, the Corporation certifies to the Governor and the State Comptroller its cash requirements necessary to pay all obligations of the Corporation including debt service and related expenses pursuant to Section 3240(1) of Public Authorities Law.
+State appropriation revenue estimates, which constitute the majority of the Corporation's projected revenue, are included in the Corporation's financial plan for fiscal years 2016-17 through 2019-20.
+Such estimates are based on projected debt service and other operational costs of the Corporation.
+Additionally, LGAC will facilitate, as in past years, the annual payment of \$170 million to the City of New York or its assignee, STARC, which is paid directly by the State to the City or STARC.